-- Switching method of air discharge monitoring from a photo-acoustic analyzer (PAA) to a combination of FID and GC (This measurement was taken after carbon treatment immediately prior to vapor phase discharge); - Adjustments to address excessive energy release during mixing, (which included implementing "slurrying" of columns), adjustment of steam flow rates, and equipment modifications such as vacuum hood attachment method; - Utilization of GC to evaluate shroud off-gas concentrations when FID appeared to have interferences from non-target VOC compounds (this measurement was taken immediately upon vapor extraction from the soil and prior to carbon treatment and was used to determine thermal treatment completion of the soil column);
+- Switching method of air discharge monitoring from a photo-acoustic analyzer (PAA) to a combination of FID and GC (This measurement was taken after carbon treatment immediately prior to vapor phase discharge); - Adjustments to address excessive energy release during mixing, (which included implementing "slurrying" of columns), adjustment of steam flow rates, and equipment modifications such as vacuum hood attachment method;

-- Adjustment of completion criteria for low concentration treatment columns; - Modification of mixing sequence from completing entire perimeter first and working inward to a west to east sequencing; - Implementation of lime stabilization of wet soils; - Elimination of treatment of four columns located in an area of transuranic contaminated soils; - Identification of soil columns not completed due to refusal (see Section 4.5.1, Columns Encountering Refusal); and - Revision of test soil columns to be mixed first.
+- Utilization of GC to evaluate shroud off-gas concentrations when FID appeared to have interferences from non-target VOC compounds (this measurement was taken immediately upon vapor extraction from the soil and prior to carbon treatment and was used to determine thermal treatment completion of the soil column); - Adjustment of completion criteria for low concentration treatment columns; - Modification of soil column mixing sequence: - Changed completion sequence from completing entire perimeter first and working inward to a west-to-east completion sequence, - Modified perimeter completion sequence to leave a portion of columns incomplete to act as a gate for exiting crane, - Modified the completion sequence to include sweeping left and right while backing from west to east toward the exit gate. - Implementation of lime stabilization of wet soils; - Elimination of treatment of four columns located in an area of transuranic contaminated soils; - Identification of soil columns not completed due to refusal (see Section 4.5.1, Columns Encountering Refusal); and - Revision of test soil columns to be mixed first.